ritvik06/LaneTracking_ComputerVision/README.md

 # The Pipeline

-In this part, we will cover in detail the different steps needed to create our pipeline, which will enable us to identify and classify lane lines.
-The pipeline itself will look as follows:
 * Convert original image to HSL
 * Isolate yellow and white from HSL image
 * Combine isolated HSL with original image